Incense for the Damned: Production

 Shooting took place in Greece and Cyprus during the spring of 1969.
 However, money ran out during production causing filming to halt; it resumed after additional financing was sourced.
 When production restarted, new scenes were written and new actors hired, the result of which, according to British film scholar John Hamilton, was that 'the old and new storylines were cobbled together into something loosely approaching a coherent storyline, with gaps in the narrative bridged by an unconvincing voice-over' by Davion.
-Hartford-Davis subsequently 'disowned' the movie.
+Hartford-Davis subsequently disowned the movie and the fictitious Michael Burrowes credited as director.

-The film was given an X certificate by the British Board of Film Censors (BBFC) on 2 November 1971 after unspecified cuts were made.
-The X cert, necessary for the film to be shown in the UK, prohibited the exhibition in theatres of Incense for the Damned to persons under age 18.
+The film was given an X certificate by the British Board of Film Censors on 2 November 1971 after unspecified cuts were made.
 Titled Bloodsuckers in the US, the film was rated R by the Motion Picture Association of America (MPAA).
-The R rating means 'no one under 17 admitted [to theatres] without an accompanying parent or guardian.

 Distribution

-Hamilton writes that Incense for the Damned had only a limited theatrical release, after which 'it was consigned to brief appearances over the next few years, propping up obscure double-bills'.
+Hamilton writes that Incense for the Damned had only a limited theatrical release, after which "it was consigned to brief appearances over the next few years, propping up obscure double-bills".
 For example, a UK poster shows Incense for the Damned paired with the Swedish horror film Fear has 1,000 Eyes, while Bloodsuckers and the US/Philippines horror film Blood Thirst appear on a US poster.
 The US pair of films was released domestically on 14 May 1970.